FreiFahren/FreiFahren/README.md

 5. **Community Engagement:** Users are encouraged to contribute to the community by reporting their own sightings of ticket inspectors.
 This helps keep the map accurate and up-to-date.

 By harnessing the power of community reporting and real-time data processing, FreiFahren provides a valuable tool for navigating the Berlin public transport network with confidence.

+# Docker

+To run the backend from the docker container, take a look at our Freifahren GitHub Wiki :)